Barclays paying $453 million to settle Libor probe

-WASHINGTON/LONDON U.K. bank Barclays will pay $453 million (290.98 million pounds) to U.S. and British authorities to settle allegations that it manipulated key interest rates, increasing pressure on other banks to cooperate in a probe that could cost the financial industry billions of dollars.
+WASHINGTON/LONDON Barclays (BARC.L) will pay 290 million pounds ($453 million) to U.S. and British authorities to settle allegations that it manipulated key interest rates, increasing pressure on other banks to cooperate in a probe that could cost the financial industry billions of dollars.

 The settlement raises fresh questions about the reliability of the London interbank offered rate, or Libor, which underpins some $360 trillion of loans and financial contracts.